monsoonmaelstrom/book2/book2.md

 “Whose then?”

-“I’m not sure.”
+“We’re not sure.”

 Davy gives Liam a hard look.

 “Really,” Liam tells him.
 “I inherited it the key.
-So I assume my parents, but I don’t actually know.
+So I assume my parents’, but I don’t actually know.
 We’re going to try to find out though.”

 “Alex you’ve got to feel this,” Davy tells him moving back from the door.